Brazil's Bolsonaro warms to old-style politics to push pension bill

 Geraldo Alckmin, former Sao Paulo governor and head of the Brazilian Social Democratic Party, said the pension system must be reformed.
 But he is opposed to changes that reduce benefits for rural, elderly and disabled workers.

-Bolsonaro’s chief of staff Onyx Lorenzoni told reporters that the president will meet with more party leaders next week.
+After the meetings, Bolsonaro said in a Facebook live video that he expects Congress to pass the bill, and added that no government job offers were discussed with the party leaders.
+His chief of staff Onyx Lorenzoni told reporters that the president will meet with more leaders next week.

 House Speaker Rodrigo Maia and other key lawmakers have said they were losing patience with the government’s refusal to negotiate and called on Bolsonaro and his backers to stop trying to govern the country via Twitter, which Bolsonaro says he counts on to get his message directly to voters.